vivshaw/zettel/pages/A Summa of the Summa.md

+---
-tags:: books, Aquinas, Summa Theologica, theology, philosophy, Thomism
+tags: books, Aquinas, Summa Theologica, theology, philosophy, Thomism
+---

 - **Introduction**
 	- > The study of philosophy is not the study of what men have opined, but of what is the truth.